manuelbieh/react-book/basics/css-and-styling.md

 The main advantages of **CSS-in-JS** and **styled components** in particular are well summarized in the documentation:

-- Critical CSS, so the CSS which is relevant for the current page, is automatically generated as **styled component** knows which components are used on each page and which styles they need
+- Critical CSS (meaning the CSS which is relevant for the current page) is automatically generated as **styled components** knows which components are used on each page and which styles they need
 - By automatically generating classnames, the risk of conflicts is reduced to a minimum
 - As all CSS is tied to a component, it is easy to spot redundant CSS.
 If a **styled component** is no longer used in the application, the CSS is no longer needed either and the component can be safely deleted.
-- Component logic and component styling \(CSS-in-JS\) are found in the same spot, some times even in the exact same file.
+- Component logic and component styling \(CSS-in-JS\) are found in the same spot, sometimes even in the exact same file.
 Developers do not need to spend a long amount of time anymore to find where exactly a styling change needs to take place.
 - **Styled components** automatically generates CSS that contains vendor prefixes for all browsers.

 **Styled components** is only one of many CSS-in-JS solutions.
 While it is probably the most well-known and most widely adopted, there are a number of great alternatives which can help you to find a solution which fits your project's specific needs.
 Other great and well-known alternatives are: